LimaRAF/plantR/README.md

 [TreeCo
 database](http://labtrop.ib.usp.br/doku.php?id=projetos:treeco:start)
 for providing many of the localities used to construct the package gazetteer.
+We thank the Harvard University Herbarium, Brazilian Herbaria Network and the American Society of Plant Taxonomists, who were main sources to compile the current list of taxonomists.
 We also thank Vinícius C. Souza (ESALQ/USP), who helped to validate and improve the list of plant taxonomists used in the package, and André L. de Gasper, for his valuable suggestions on how to make this package more useful for collection managers.